The documentation you're currently reading is for version 3.0.0. Click here to view documentation for the latest stable version.

 # Install your own pack from git st2 pack install https://github.com/emedvedev/chatops_tutorial

-By default, the latest version of a pack will be installed, but you can specify a particular version, branch, tag, or even a commit hash.
-Exact version with
+By default, the latest commit to a pack repository will be installed, but you can specify a particular version, branch, tag, or even a commit hash.
+Just use =:

 # Fetch a specific commit st2 pack install cloudflare=776b9a4 # Or a version tag st2 pack install cloudflare=0.1.0 # Or a branch st2 pack install https://github.com/emedvedev/chatops_tutorial=testing